AnuvabPal7/NoteMaster/Flask-Web-App/README.md

 ## ▶️ How to Run the Project

-You can run this project using VS Code or any Python IDE.
+To run this project use VS Code or any Python IDE.

 ### 1. Install Flask
 pip install flask